-23.11.1 All new faculty, including Sessional, CLTA, Continuing, Probationary and Tenured, are required to undergo reasonable and appropriate orientation and/or teacher education workshops, according to individual needs, as mutually determined by the faculty member and the Dean of Faculty, as part of his/her Teaching and Teaching-Related responsibilities, prior to working in this capacity at the University.
+23.13.1 All new faculty, including Sessional, Teaching-Intensive Stream, CLTA, Continuing, Probationary and Tenured, are required to undergo reasonable and appropriate orientation and/or teacher education workshops, according to individual needs, as mutually determined by the faculty member and the Dean of Faculty, as part of his/her Teaching and Teaching-Related responsibilities, prior to working in this capacity at the University.
 Participation in health and safety, WHMIS, and first aid training, as specified by the Director, Safety & Risk Management, is mandatory for all new faculty.

-23.12 Home Faculty and Cross-Appointments
+23.14 Home Faculty and Cross-Appointments

-- 23.12.1 At time of hiring, all Sessional, CLTA, Continuing, Probationary and Tenured faculty are assigned to a Home Faculty, reflecting the program(s) in which all or most of the faculty member's Course Load will occur. - 23.12.2 Faculty are supervised by the Dean of their Home Faculty and liaise with the Dean and/or Assistant Deans of that Faculty for purposes of Workload assignments including Undergraduate and Graduate Teaching, Performance Review, applications for promotion, requests for change in Partial-Load/Maximum-Load status, etc. - 23.12.3 In the case of faculty who are cross-appointed to other Faculties, the Dean of Faculty consults with other relevant Deans of Faculty and/or Assistant Deans in preparing Workload assignments and Service obligations, and in developing recommendations to the Vice-President, Academic regarding Faculty Complement for the following Academic Year.
-In terms of Workload assignments and Service obligations, the Deans of Faculty will consider the particular circumstances of cross-appointed faculty. - 23.12.4 If, over time, a faculty member's proportion of Course Load shifts from one Faculty to another, she/he may be re-assigned to another Home Faculty by the Dean of Faculty, in consultation with other relevant Dean(s) of Faculty, and with the approval of the Vice-President, Academic. - 23.12.5 Faculty who are cross-appointed in relatively equal proportions to more than 1 Faculty may request a change of Home Faculty by writing to the Vice-President, Academic, who will make a determination. - 23.12.6 Faculty are expected to attend all Faculty or program meetings within their Home Faculty and to assist the cross-appointed Faculty Representatives by communicating information from these meetings to cross-appointed faculty from other Home Faculties.
+- 23.14.1 At time of hiring, all Sessional, Teaching-Intensive Stream, CLTA, Continuing, Probationary and Tenured faculty are assigned to a Home Faculty, reflecting the program(s) in which all or most of the faculty member's Course Load will occur. - 23.14.2 Faculty are supervised by the Dean of their Home Faculty and liaise with the Dean and/or Associate Deans of that Faculty for purposes of Workload assignments including Undergraduate and Graduate Teaching, Performance Review, applications for promotion, requests for change in Partial-Load/Maximum-Load status, etc.

+- 23.14.3 In the case of faculty who are cross-appointed to other Faculties, the Dean of Faculty consults with other relevant Deans of Faculty and/or Associate Deans in preparing Workload assignments and Service obligations, and in developing recommendations to the Vice-President, Academic regarding Faculty Complement for the following Academic Year.
+In terms of Workload assignments and Service obligations, the Deans of Faculty will consider the particular circumstances of cross-appointed faculty. - 23.14.4 If, over time, a faculty member's proportion of Course Load shifts from one Faculty to another, she/he may be re-assigned to another Home Faculty by the Dean of Faculty, in consultation with other relevant Dean(s) of Faculty, and with the approval of the Vice-President, Academic. - 23.14.5 Faculty who are cross-appointed in relatively equal proportions to more than 1 Faculty may request a change of Home Faculty by writing to the Vice-President, Academic, who will make a determination. - 23.14.6 Faculty are expected to attend all Faculty or program meetings within their Home Faculty and to assist the cross-appointed Faculty Representatives by communicating information from these meetings to cross-appointed faculty from other Home Faculties.

-23.13 Years of Service
+23.15 Years of Service

-- 23.13.1 Years of Service are calculated for Continuing, Probationary and Tenured faculty on the basis of years of continuous service, with one year awarded per year of active employment.
+23.15.1 Years of Service are calculated for Continuing, Probationary and Tenured faculty on the basis of years of continuous service, with one year awarded per year of active employment.
 For the purposes of this calculation, sabbatical leaves are included, whereas full-year leaves of absence are not.
-Years of Service are not calculated for Sessional or CLTA faculty. - 23.13.2 In each Faculty, annual committee and course assignments shall be made available to all Faculty Members by February 15th of the current academic year.
+Years of Service are not calculated for Sessional faculty, Teaching-Intensive Stream faculty, or CLTA faculty.

+23.15.2 In each Faculty, annual committee and course assignments shall be made available to all Faculty Members by February 15th of the current academic year.